coopcycle/coopcycle-web/src/AppBundle/Resources/views/Help/templates/admin/pricing/index.en.md

 Pricing
 -------

+Each store is associated to a pricing, which enables the platform to calcuclate the delivery price.
 You can define rules for deliveries pricing: each rule defines an « expression » and an associated price.